Jbleezy/BO1-Reimagined/README.md

 * Zombies now spawn from the Bridge Warehouse Side zone when in the Upper Warehouse zone
 * Zombies no longer spawn from the Outside Laboratory zone when in the Teleporter A zone
 * Zombies no longer spawn from the Outside Laboratory zone when in the Teleporter C zone
-* Mid round dogs now spawn when no doors are open
+* Mid round hellhounds now spawn when no doors are open
-* Mid round dogs now have the same delay between spawns as zombies
+* Mid round hellhounds now have the same delay between spawns as zombies
 * Players will no longer get stuck on curbs
 * Fixed Mystery Box use trigger in the laboratory
 * Easter egg song now plays the whole song
 * Removed intro text
-* Fixed a bug where a dog round could end prematurely if dogs were spawned from the teleporters and killed before the dog round started to spawn dogs
+* Fixed a bug where a hellhound round could end prematurely if hellhounds were spawned from the teleporters and killed before the hellhound round started to spawn hellhounds

 #### Teleporters
 * Teleporters now kill zombies on any round